 Preferred equity gets you the same treatment as debt, but also entitles you to a possible additional accrued return once the deal is complete.
 All investments come with an offering page explaining when you’ll get distributions.

-Payments will be either direct deposit if you signed up for ACH transfer or by check if you prefer (do people still pay by check?).
+Payments will be either direct deposit if you signed up for ACH transfer or by check if you prefer.

 Equity Multiple structured their business model to align with your best interests.
-In their words:
+Their compensation depends on your success.

 Equity investments carry an annual asset management fee between 0.5%-2%.
 The average paid by you falls somewhere between 1%-1.5% according to their website.
 This fee gets reduced by 1% if you bring a friend on board to invest.